Services

 8. Legal basis for Processing your Personal Data

-1. When you become a customer of ours or enter into an agreement of some kind with us, we will process your general Personal Data for that specific purpose.
-We may also process your general Personal Data if, for example, you have a question or query before deciding whether to enter into an agreement with us.
+for example, you have a question or query before deciding whether to enter into an agreement with us.
+NORDUnet’s specific processing of your personal data is based on the General Data Protection Regulation’s Article 5 (principles of processing personal data).
 The legal basis of processing is Article 6(1)(b) of the GDPR, as the processing of your Personal Data is necessary for the performance of our agreement with you or in order to take steps at your request prior to entering into an agreement with us.

-2. We may also process general Personal Data about you because of our legitimate interests in processing such data, see Article 6(1)(f) of the GDPR, unless our legitimate interests are overridden by your fundamental rights and freedoms which require protection of your own general Personal Data.
+8.2 We may also process general Personal Data about you because of our legitimate interests in processing such data, see Article 6(1)(f) of the GDPR, unless our legitimate interests are overridden by your fundamental rights and freedoms which require protection of your own general Personal Data.

 If you require assistance from us to obtain visa or similar, we may collect and process special categories of Personal Data to the level required by the relevant authorities to process a visa for you.